slatedocs/slate/source/includes/_endpoints.md

 *Debits a specified account and issues tokens to the address belonging to the requested handle.*

-The /issue_sila endpoint starts the debit of a user's linked bank account; once that monetary transaction has officially settled, a process that takes about two business days to complete, the handle's blockchain address will be issued SILA tokens.
+The /issue_sila endpoint starts the debit of a user's linked bank account; once that transaction has officially settled, a process that takes about two business days to complete, the handle's blockchain address will be issued SILA tokens.

-**Important note**: SILA tokens are pegged to the value of $0.01 USD.
+SILA tokens are pegged to the value of $0.01 USD.
 To request the debit of $795.43, for instance, you would request `"amount": 79543`.

-Issuance and redemption requests also have a minimum amount of 1000 SILA ($10.00 USD).
-(Transfer requests have no minimum amount.)

-Keep in mind that, because ACH (automated clearing house) transactions take such a long time to clear, results must be returned asynchronously.
+Keep in mind that, especially because ACH (automated clearing house) transactions take such a long time to clear, results must be returned asynchronously.
 You can check the results of a transaction using the [/get_transactions](#get_transactions) endpoint.

+**Important Note**: No transaction fees are charged in this beta version of the API.
+Expect this to change in upcoming future versions.

 ### Requests

-The request body at this endpoint is the [issue_msg](#) JSON object.
+The request body at this endpoint is the [issue_msg](#issue_msg) JSON object.

 The `amount` field is the amount of SILA tokens to issue, which is equivalent to a dollar amount x 100, or a number of cents.
 For example, to debit $1 from a user's account, you would request an amount of 100.

 The `account_name` field is the name of the handle's linked account from which to debit the equivalent dollar amount.

+Both `authsignature` and `usersignature` headers are required for this request.

 ### Responses